Springfield House

 Kavanaugh, a young man in his early thirties at the time he built Springfield House, had been born in MacIntosh Mills as had Reuben Fields.
 Whether this was a coincidence he played up in his dealings with Fields is not known.
 At any rate, he apparently worked out an agreement to lease and then purchase the land adjacent to the proposed new hall and put the building up at his own expense.
 It is not known where Kavanaugh got the inspiration for the design of his building.
 It was not at all typical of the Victorian buildings of the 1870's, but was more suggestive of the Georgian style which flourished in the 18th century particularly in the United states.
 The use of stone in the construction was unusual, in that it is believed that the stone was not local stone, but was brought from Kingston.
 It is also thought that the stonemason was James Kavanaugh, J.G.'s brother.

 Whatever secrets and stories might have been in the attic of the "Stonepile" were destroyed.
 All the old papers were burned by the last tenant who lived there while the house was still owned by Hannah Andress.
 When she died in 1951, she left the place to her niece Myrtle, who was Mrs. Charles Miller.
 Myrtle lived there until 1971.
-Although the exact date of purchase is not known (it was not registered until 1977)
+Although the exact date of purchase is not known (it was not registered until 1977).
+Myrtle appears to have sold the place around 1951 to Pearl Fenlong.
+Land registry records show the old hotel was purchased by her for $800 (less than it had sold for 100 years before).
+This is another indication that the building had fallen into a state of neglect.

 Ron Fenlong, the son of Pearl and George Fenlong, was born at Springfield House in 1952.
 The eight Fenlong children and their parents lived in the big old house for a number of years, later renting it out.
 At the time the Fenlongs lived there, the house was no longer divided in two nor was there a store in the building.

 When Springfield House was purchased by the township in 1978, it had been vacant for some time.
-After an extensive restoration, completed in 1982, it now houses the library, meeting rooms, archives and a museum.*
+After an extensive restoration, completed in 1982, it housed the library, meeting rooms, archives and a museum.*

-For more information on Springfield, see our complete Fall/Winter 2003 Newsletter.
+For more information on Springfield, see our Fall/Winter 2003 Newsletter.

 * This article was published in our Fall/Winter 2003 Newsletter.
 The material was taken from The History of Springfield House by Mary Joan Barrett, Copyright 1993 and is used with permission.